drag-drop-touch-js/dragdroptouch/README.md

 - **pressHoldThresholdPixels** is the drift in pixels that determines whether a long press actually starts a long press, or starts a touch-drag instead.
   This value is 0 by default.
+- **scrolledRegion** is the region that is scrolled if allowDragScroll is true.
+  Defaults to globalThis (window)

 ## Thanks

 - Thanks to Eric Bidelman for the great tutorial on HTML5 drag and drop: